drdrej/artefactjs-java-enum-obj-pattern/README.md

 artefactjs-java-enum-obj-pattern
 ================================

-plugin for artefactjs to generate java-file of type enum-obj-pattern.
+experimental: plugin for artefactjs to generate java-file of type enum-obj-pattern.